Enestacy/rockpaperscissors/README.md

 ### Features
 - Animation
   Smooth hover animation, different colors
--Welcome pop up
+- Welcome pop up
 - Choice of number of rounds
   You can control duration of the game by choosing max score.
 Who first get 3, 6 or 9 score – is the winner!